alttch/bma-info/busrt/rpc_cursors.rst

 data records or more.
 It is recommended to use bulk-only requests unless working with huge data rows.

-If less amount of records is usually expected, cursors may provide additional overhead and there is usually no significant RAM advantages in typical tasks.
+If less amount of records is typically expected, cursors may provide additional overhead and there is usually no significant RAM advantages in typical tasks.

 Besides RAM advantages, cursors may provide slightly better overall performance